Mitigation of quantum crosstalk in cross-resonance based qubit architectures: Introduction

 In this work, we introduce a CR architecture based on fixed-frequency transmons and fixed couplings, which can passively mitigate both quantum crosstalk and frequency-collision issues.
 In such architecture, transmon qubits are coupled by a bus resonator, as shown in Fig.~\ref{fig1}(c).
-In particular, unlike the setting in other existing literatures \cite{Chow2012,Sheldon2016,Chow2015,Goerz2017}, here the qubit-resonator detuning is comparable to the qubit anharmonicity $\alpha_{q}$ and the qubit-resonator coupling $g_{rq}$ is about more than an order of magnitude smaller than the anharmonicity, i.e., $|\alpha_{q}/g_{rq}|\gtrsim 10$, retaining the dispersive condition.
+In particular, unlike the setting in other existing literature \cite{Chow2012,Sheldon2016,Chow2015,Goerz2017}, here the qubit-resonator detuning is comparable to the qubit anharmonicity $\alpha_{q}$ and the qubit-resonator coupling $g_{rq}$ is more than about an order of magnitude smaller than the anharmonicity, i.e., $|\alpha_{q}/g_{rq}|\gtrsim 10$, retaining the dispersive condition.
 For the typical transmon anharmonicity of $-330\,{\rm MHz}$, here, the qubit-resonator coupling is below $30\,\rm MHz$.
-It is in this sense, we nickname it the \emph{'lightweight'} resonator coupler.
+It is, in this sense, that we nickname it the \emph{'lightweight'} resonator coupler.

-Within the architecture, the \emph{lightweight} coupler allows one to address two main challenges in scaling up qubits, i.e., the speed-fidelity tradeoff imposed by $ZZ$ crosstalk and frequency collisions owing to fabrication uncertainty.
-For the former, as the coupler-mediated $XY$ and $ZZ$ couplings are mainly enabled by virtual transitions in subspaces with different excitations, i.e., one-excitation and two-excitation subspace, respectively, this enables one to engineer quantum interference to mitigate $ZZ$ coupling while retaining $XY$ coupling to support fast-speed CR gates \cite{Kandala2021,Zhao2021,Goerz2017,Jin2021,Li2022,Zhao2022b}.
+Within the architecture, the \emph{lightweight} coupler allows one to address two main challenges in scaling up qubits, i.e., the speed-fidelity tradeoff imposed by $ZZ$ crosstalk and frequency collisions due to fabrication uncertainty.
+For the former, as the coupler-mediated $XY$ and $ZZ$ couplings are mainly enabled by virtual transitions in subspaces with different excitations, i.e., one-excitation and two-excitation subspaces, respectively, this enables one to engineer quantum interference to mitigate $ZZ$ coupling while retaining $XY$ coupling to support fast-speed CR gates \cite{Kandala2021,Zhao2021,Goerz2017,Jin2021,Li2022,Zhao2022b}.
 For the latter, to ensure fast CR gates, the other existing literature often favors the operating regime with positive control-target detunings \cite{Malekakhlagh2020,Tripathi2019,Ware2019,Magesan2020}.
-By contrast, here, even under conditions of negative control-target detunings, high-fidelity CR gates can still be achieved with gate speeds comparable to that with positive detunings.
-As a result, besides the positive detuning regions, the proposed architectures allow going beyond the existing literature by operating the qubit system in negative detuning regions, thereby mitigating the frequency-collision issue further, as illustrated, for example, in Figs.~\ref{fig1}(d) and~\ref{fig1}(e).
+By contrast, here, even under conditions of negative control-target detunings, high-fidelity CR gates can still be achieved with gate speeds comparable to those with positive detunings.
+As a result, besides the positive detuning regions, the proposed architectures allow one to go beyond the existing literature by operating the qubit system in negative detuning regions, thereby mitigating the frequency-collision issue further, as illustrated, for example, in Figs.~\ref{fig1}(d) and~\ref{fig1}(e).